-When you come across a stray cat, it can be difficult to tell its age, especially if they already have their adult teeth.
+When you come across a stray cat, it can be difficult to determine their age, especially if they already have their adult teeth.
 Regardless of the cat breed, teeth is the best indicator for determining a cat's age.
 Kittens receive their incisors at 2 to 4 weeks old.
 Their canines come in when they are 3 to 4 weeks old, and their premolars come in when they are 4 to 6 weeks old.
 By 8 weeks, kittens should have all of their baby teeth.
 When the cat is 6 months old, all of its adult teeth will have replaced its baby teeth.

 Examine the cat's teeth to determine if it has its baby teeth or adult teeth.
 If it has its permanent teeth and they are white, the cat is at least 16 weeks of age.
 If its back teeth have yellowish stains (tartar), the cat might be 1 to 2 years old.
 If all of the teeth have tartar buildup, the cat might be 3 to 5 years old.
-More wear on the teeth are usually seen at 5 to 10 years old.
+More wear on the teeth is usually seen at 5 to 10 years old.
 By 10 to 15 years, the cat might be missing some teeth and have an extreme amount of tartar buildup.

 Feel its body to see how muscular or bony the cat is.
 Young cats are more likely to be in shape and be toned.
 Older cats might have extra skin hanging, and their shoulder blades might protrude more.
 The softness of a cat's coat is also a great indicator of the age of the cat breeds.
 A kitten's fur is soft, while an older cat's fur becomes rougher with age.
 Older cats might also have patches of grey and white hair.

 Monitor their habits.
 It's not always the case, but cats are usually more playful when they are younger.
 Older cats prefer to sleep more and are not impressed by toys.